 We can use watershed segmentation to separate fused objects.
-Notice that the raw watershed transform implemented by the watershed function from skimage.segmentation (and which is a one-to-one implementation of the theoretical algorithm we discussed in class) tends to over-segment (that is, break) the objects.
+Notice that the raw watershed transform implemented by the watershed function from skimage.segmentation tends to over-segment (that is, break) the objects.
 Since the details of this behavior and the possible steps for compensating are quite convoluted, here we will simply use a more flexible algorithm implemented in iaf.morph.watershed.